AAAAAAidan/Personal-Portfolio/README.md

 Use the following commands to install the dependencies and start the server.
 Requires [Node.js](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

     npm install
+    npm run dev

+Alternatively, you can use the following to more closely simulate the web deployment process.

+    rm -r .next
+    npm run build
     npm start